nicolasiannarilli/action-sharepoint-publish-files/README.md

 ### `sharepoint_password`

 **Required** The user's password.
 Example `MyPassword123!`.

 > :bulb: Tip: It is recommended to use GitHub Actions Secrets to store sensitive information like passwords

 ### `file_base`

-The base folder to apply the file glob pattern to
+The base name to strip from the file glob patterns matched when naming in SharePoint

 ### `file_glob`

-The glob pattern to apply to files in the `file_base`
+The glob pattern to apply to match files to transfer

 ## Example usage